-The board of directors of CTG "the Board" is committed to ensuring that Stakeholders comply with this Code and thereby conduct themselves and CTG's business in keeping with the highest moral and ethical standards.
-The Board wishes to promote a culture of ethical and accountable behavior and encourages the reporting of corrupt practices, breaches of the law and matters potentially detrimental to CTG's business or reputation.
+The board of directors of CTG (the "Board") is committed to ensuring that stakeholders comply with this Code and thereby conduct themselves and CTG's business in keeping with the highest moral and ethical standards.
+The Board wishes to promote a culture of ethical and accountable behavior and encourages the reporting (whether to applicable CTG personnel or through CTG's whistleblowing mechanism) of corrupt practices, breaches of the law and matters potentially detrimental to CTG's business or reputation.